 Using special scissors given to him by his parents, who taught him the craft at an early age, he patiently carves out intricate pieces from folded paper to create complex stencils that stand out against contrasting colored paper.

 This pandemic has created havoc and has brought disruption into many lives including the craft communities.
 The effect has been enormous with the changing economy, reduced spending and subsequent lockdowns.
 The artisans and makers are facing the brunt because tourism has come to a grinding halt and spending capacity has decreased or we should say that it has become thought driven.
 The handcrafted products do not come in the essential category, but given a thought, we can make it a personal choice to adapt to more sustainable ways to lead our lives.
-There is always a way to switch to a better alternative which is healthier, joyful and has a personal touch to it.
+There is always a way to switch to a better alternative that is healthier, joyful and has a personal touch to it.

 With our custom built technology we not only just allow buyers to purchase products on our platform but also collaborate, co-create and customize any craft or project with us.